 Recon has gotten a much needed boost to mobility, as well as the return of the Spec Ops play style from Battlefield 2.
 Pack a carbine, C4 (or Claymores), and Motion Sensors and you’re good to go behind enemy lines.
-Fans of more traditional sniping roles will enjoy our revamped sniping mechanics with rebalanced Sniper Rifles, the ability to zero your sights (set an aiming distance), and additional optics and accessories.
-Finally, the Recon players can still utilise the MAV, T-UGS, and Radio Beacon to help out their team.
+Fans of more traditional sniping roles will enjoy our revamped sniping mechanics with re-balanced Sniper Rifles, the ability to zero your sights (set an aiming distance), and additional optics and accessories.
+Finally, the Recon players can still utilize the MAV, T-UGS, and Radio Beacon to help out their team.

-Assault is still the frontline run-and-gun kit that also serves the role of combat medic.
+Assault is still the front line run-and-gun kit that also serves the role of combat medic.
 This was one of the major changes in Battlefield 3 compared to Battlefield 2, and one that players have really appreciated.
 Assault is still the go-to kit with med kits and defibrillators but has picked up some additional mobility with the First Aid Pack, which heals a single soldier over time, or the 40mm Flash Bang rounds to help clear rooms.